List of characters in the Breaking Bad franchise: David Brightbill

+Maureen Bruckner

+Maureen Bruckner (played by Poorna Jagannathan) is a specialist from Johns Hopkins Hospital hired by Gus to treat Hector after his stroke.
+She can speak Spanish.
+Gus later invites Dr. Bruckner to his house for dinner to celebrate Hector recuperating, but tells her they are ending the treatment when she discusses helping Hector to walk and talk again.

 Dr. Caldera

 Dr. Caldera (played by Joe DeRosa) is an Albuquerque veterinarian.
 He secretly serves as a middleman to put criminals in contact with each other.
 In one instance, when Daniel Wormald desires to have a bodyguard when he carries out a drug deal with Nacho Varga, he contacts Caldera, who puts three individuals including Mike Ehrmantraut in touch with Wormald.
 In addition, Caldera sometimes renders "off the books" medical aid to criminals, enabling them to avoid having their wounds reported to the police.
 Individuals who visit his office for criminal activities often bring pets with them, enabling Caldera's examination of the animal to serve as a cover for the visit's real purpose.
 As revealed in season 6's "Axe and Grind", Caldera has a connection to Ed Galbraith, the "disappearer".
 In the same episode, Caldera reveals that he is retiring from his role as a middleman and shows Jimmy and Kim his encoded notebook of criminal contacts that he intends to sell.
 In a flashforward in "Wine and Roses", Caldera's notebook is amongst the possessions being shown taken from Saul's mansion, suggesting that Saul is the one who eventually bought it from him.